The 10 traditional Vietnamese soups to taste

 6. Mi Quang, icon of central Vietnam

-This Vietnamese noodle dish from central Vietnam is a tantalizing for all taste buds!
-Mi quang most often consists of yellow noodles, coloured by turmeric, washed down with a chicken broth where shrimps, quail eggs, crushed peanuts, lettuce leaves, mung bean sprouts, coriander, mint, spring onion, banana flowers and a crispy rice cake with sesame seeds are added.
+This Vietnamese noodle dish from central Vietnam is tantalizing for all taste buds!
+Mi Quang most often consists of yellow noodles, coloured by turmeric, washed down with chicken broth where shrimps, quail eggs, crushed peanuts, lettuce leaves, mung bean sprouts, coriander, mint, spring onion, banana flowers and crispy rice cake with sesame seeds are added.
 Gorgeous!

-7. Cao lau, traditional soup from Hoi An
+7. Cao lau, a traditional soup from Hoi An

 Cao lau marks the gastronomic identity of Hoi An.
 This soup is cooked with rice noodles, thin slices of pork, a mixture of fresh herbs (lettuce, mint, basil, coriander), all covered with a delicious broth and a crispy rice cake.
 A signature dish of Hoi An since, according to legend, only water from a certain well in Hoi An could be used to make this special broth.